raph080/ImGuiHydraEditor/README.md

 ## Overview

-ImGui Hydra Editor is a tool that process data using the Hydra 2.0 Framework.
+ImGui Hydra Editor is a tool that processes data using the Hydra 2.0 Framework.
 Every view from the tool has access to read, insert and author the current state of Hydra data.

 ![Views that interact with Hydra data](resources/views_hydra_data.png)